 Recommended Campsite: Dundonald Touring Caravan Park is just 15 min from the city centre.

 Recommended by Sinead | Best in York Guide

 The centrepiece of the six week long festive St. Nicholas Fair in the historic city of York is the York Christmas market.
-The free-to-enter market starts on mid-November and runs until just before Christmas.

 The market is open seven days a week from mid-morning till late at night.
 Visitors do not need to pre book or hold a ticket to enter.
 The market is easily reached on foot from several city centre car parks or is a twenty-minute walk from York railway station.

 When is the York Christmas Market on this year?

 You can see the dates and opening hours of the York Christmas Market here.

 How much does it cost to visit the York Christmas Market?

 Entertainment in York Christmas Market